flxzt/rnote/CONTRIBUTING.md

 ## Lints

 For linting `clippy` is used.
-Because the app needs to be built through meson, there is a meson target the print lints available:
+Because the app needs to be built through meson, there is a meson target that prints available lints:

 For the UI